Installation of libremail

 systematically (thus, without holding account of the variable of

-environment $LANG), it is necessary to add a file of
+environment $LANG), it is necessary to add a file called

-can be empty) in the directory containing the commands of Libremail.
+deflang-Libremail (it can be empty) in the directory containing

 Installation of documentation